-On October 4, 2016, the Los Angeles County Board of Supervisors approved a motion taking significant steps to protect victims of human trafficking by establishing a zero tolerance policy on human trafficking.
+On October 4, 2016, the Los Angeles County Board of Supervisors approved a motion taking significant steps to protect victims of human trafficking by establishing a zero-tolerance policy on human trafficking.
 The policy prohibits vendors engaged in human trafficking from receiving contract awards or performing services under a County contract.

-Vendors are required to complete Zero Tolerance Policy on Human Trafficking Certification, Exhibit 14 in Appendix A - Required Forms, certifying that they are in full compliance with the County's Zero Tolerance Policy on Human Trafficking provision as defined in Appendix J - Sample Master Agreement, sub-paragraph 8.53.
+Vendors are required to complete Exhibit 14 (Zero Tolerance Policy on Human Trafficking Certification) in Appendix A (Required Forms), certifying that they are in full compliance with the County's Zero Tolerance Policy on Human Trafficking provision as defined in Section 8.53 (Compliance with County's Zero Tolerance Policy on Human Trafficking) of Appendix J (Sample Master Agreement).
 Further, contractors are required to comply with the requirements under said provision for the term of any Master Agreement awarded pursuant to this solicitation.